haiquangtran/Programming-Notes/azure.md

 - Simplifies how you design and build scalable solutions for integration, whether in the cloud or on premises.
 - Learn how to create, design, and deploy logic apps that automate business processes.
 - You can choose from over 200+ connectors, including Azure Service Bus, Functions, Storage, etc.
+- Logic apps run only in the cloud, as it has dependency on Microsoft managed connectors.
+Cannot debug, test or run Logic apps locally
 - Create a resource > Select Integration > Logic App.
 - **How it works**
   - Every Logic App starts with a trigger